DevExpress/devextreme-documentation/concepts/Common/Licensing/15 Updating License Keys.md

 - v23.1 and v23.2 are two different major versions.
 If you upgrade from v23.1.x to v23.2.x, you will need to update license key info.

 DevExtreme license keys do not expire.
 While license keys never expire, please remember, they are linked to major versions (v23.2, v24.1, ...).
 If you do not have a valid license for a given major version, you will not be authorized to use DevExtreme UI components/libraries for production projects.
+Visit [Renewals](https://www.devexpress.com/buy/renew/) to renew your license.

 License keys issued for newer versions of DevExtreme (such as v23.2) can be used for older versions (such as v23.1).